diningphil/Multinomial_Mixture_Model/README.md

 # Multinomial_Mixture_Model
 A multinomial mixture model with Python and Numpy, trained with the Expectation Maximisation (EM) Algorithm.
 During training you can plot the prior and emission probabilities, along with the data distribution and the likelihood.

-The graphical model is the following:
+The graphical model is the following (shaded means observed):

 ![Multinomial Mixture model](/images/mmm.png)